SixPivot/AzureDevopsDeploymentDashboard/extension/README.md

-# Release Dashboard for Pipelines
+# Deployment Dashboard for Pipelines

 Provides at-a-glance information about the latest deployments to all your environments.
 Stop wondering which version is deployed to what environment.
 See all your deployments in one place!